 LEAP is a state-of-the-art, highly scalable, Computational Fluid Dynamics (CFD) code developed by Prof. Mohamed Houssem Kasbaoui at Arizona State University.
 LEAP is designed to deliver robust and efficient algorithms for CFD applications involving laminar and turbulent single-phase/multiphase flows.
 The code is built bottom-up to leverage MPI parallelization and modern FORTRAN features (Object Oriented Programing, data polymorphism and code-reusability).

-As a modern CFD package, LEAP offers the following advantages:
+LEAP is a modern CFD package that offers the following advantages:

-• Flexible, Reusable, and Extendable Data Structures: Data structures are implemented with reusability and scalability in mind thanks to the new polymorphism and object oriented capabilities of Fortran 2008 and 2018.
-The two workhorses in LEAP are Eulerian and Lagrangian data types.
-These and other data types make it easy to build solvers in LEAP.
+• Flexible, Reusable, and Extendable Data Structures: Data structures are implemented with reusability and scalability in mind thanks to polymorphism and object oriented capabilities of Fortran 2018 and later standards.
+LEAP offers many data structures that make it easy to build solvers and postprocessing tools.
+Among the main data structures:

-• The Eulerian data type (eulerian_obj) represents field quantities such as velocity field, pressure field, etc. The module leapEulerian defines a suite of data types and procedures that allows one to very easily define and work with new fields.
-Thanks to Object Oriented Fortran and polymorphism, things like allocation and parallel communications (for ghostcells and others) happen under the hood.
+• The Eulerian data structure (eulerian_obj) may be used to represent field quantities such as velocity field, pressure field, etc. The module leapEulerian defines a suite of derived types and procedures that allow one to very easily define and work with new fields.
+Cumbersome operations like allocation and parallel communications (for ghostcells and others) happen under the hood.

-• The Lagrangian data type (lagrangian_obj) represents lagrangian quantities such as tracers, inertial particles, immersed boundary markers.
+• The Lagrangian data structure (lagrangian_obj) may be used to represent lagrangian quantities such as tracers, inertial particles, immersed boundary markers.
 Abstract derived types are defined in the module leapLagrangian and can be easily extended to represent whatever Lagrangian quantity one desires.
-Here too, Object Oriented Fortran and polymorphism means that defining new types is made very easy with things like parallel communications and I/O directly inherited from the base type.
-Users can focus on implementing their physics, and worry less about the geeky MPI details or recoding basic procedures like interpolations.
+Here too, users may not need to code cumbersome operations like parallel communications, interpolations, and I/O. Users can focus on implementing their physics instead.

 Solvers currently implemented in LEAP:

 • CDIFS: Constant-Density-Incompressible-Flow-Solver.
-This solver integrates the Navier-Stokes equations in 1D, 2D, or 3D on a Cartesian grid with staggered variable arrangment and second-order Finite-Volumes schemes.
+This solver integrates the Navier-Stokes equations in 1D, 2D, or 3D on a Cartesian grid with staggered variable arrangement and second-order Finite-Volumes schemes.
 Time advancement is 2nd order using an iterative Crank-Nicolson scheme and delta-formulation for velocity and pressure.
 The solver supports Inlet/Outlet/Wall boundary conditions.
 Complex geometries can be specified using Immersed Boundaries.
 The solver also supports fully Resolved Particles, for Particle-Resolved Direct Numerical simulations (PR-DNS).
 For fully-periodic configurations, the solver can be optionally run with fourth and sixth order Finite Difference schemes, however, non-periodic boundary conditions are not supported with these schemes.
-Sample inputs are provided with the source code under leap/inputs directory.
+To get started, users can follow the examples provided in the leap/cases directory:

 • GRANS: GRANular flow Solver.
 This solver is an implementation of dry collisional dynamics of granular material.
 Immersed Boundaries allow the representation of any complex geometry.
 Both point-particles and resolved-particles can be included at the same time.
-This is an experimental solver.
+Examples cases provided under the leap/cases directory:

-In addition to providing the sovlers above, LEAP can be called as an external library to provide the following features:
+In addition to providing the solvers above, LEAP can be called as an external library to provide the following features:

 • Massive Parallelism: parallelized data structures using MPI make it to build parallel programs (e.g. for postprocessing or new solvers).

-• Finite Difference Schemes: Fully conservative higher order finite difference schemes for incomressible flow.
+• Finite Volume and Finite Difference Schemes: Fully conservative higher order finite difference schemes for incompressible flow.

 • Immersed Boundaries: LEAP provides routines to implement Immersed Boundaries (IB) in a CFD code.
 The IB method in LEAP is based on the volume-filtering method.
 LEAP is able to read STL files and compute the forcing force that imposes the no-slip Boundary conditions